All Products

 Call functions or stored procedures

-You can use the JDBC CallableStatement object to call functions and procedures.
+You can use the JDBC CallableStatement object to call functions and stored procedures.

 Note

-PolarDB for PostgreSQL (Compatible with Oracle) has upgraded the syntax logic for the CALL function to support a wider range of JDBC parameter binding methods.
-Before you start, make sure you are using the latest version of the JDBC driver package.
+PolarDB for PostgreSQL (Compatible with Oracle) has upgraded the syntax logic of the CALL function to support a wider range of JDBC parameter binding methods.
+Before you start, make sure that you are using the latest version of the JDBC driver package.

 Parameter description